Crucible (video game): Cancellation

 On October 9, 2020, Relentless Studios announced the cancellation of Crucible, citing the inability to see a sustained future as the reason for cancellation.
 The studio offered full refunds for any purchases made and was subsequently shifted to aid development of Amazon's other upcoming title, New World.
-Matchmaking would be discontinued in late October, and custom game servers would be shut down on November 9 at noon PST.
+Matchmaking was discontinued in late October, and custom game servers were shut down on November 9.